-Would I travel from Tampa, FL to the Grand Canyon and back for a 14-day excursion at a cost of $6,000?
+Would I travel from Tampa, FL to the Grand Canyon National Park and back for a 14-day excursion at a cost of $6,000?
 Absolutely not.
 But then again, I prefer boondocking in the great outdoors and I’m always on the hunt for quiet fishing hole too.

 As always my friends, stay safe, have fun and I wish healthy travels.